terminalcloud/apps/docs/cling.md

 - *Metaprocessor* - Cling Metaprocessor provides convenient and easy to use interface for changing the interpreter's internal state or for executing handy commands.
 Cling provides the following metaprocessor commands:

+---

+## Usage
+Spin up your terminal container based on this snapshot and start using the Cling interpreter immediatelly!

+### Syntax - Quick Guide

-**syntax: .(command), where command is:**
+** .(command), where command is:**

 - .x filename.cxx - loads filename and calls void filename() if defined
 - .L library | filename.cxx - loads library or filename.cxx
 - .printAST - shows the abstract syntax tree after each processed entity
 - .I path - adds an include path

+_Check the Resources and Doucumentation section for more information about Cling._

 ---

-## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here" using the database credentials provided below:

-´´´

-username: root
-password: terminal

-´´´

-Follow the on-screen instructions to finish your installation and access the CMS or use the framework to customize your new SilverStripe site.

 ## Resources and Documentation
 - [CLING Forum](http://root.cern.ch/phpBB3/viewforum.php?f=21)